Garnkirk and Glasgow Railway: Origins

-The Act stipulated that the company could not issue dividends of more than 10% unless they reduced their tolls to stated amounts.
+The act stipulated that the company could not issue dividends of more than 10% unless they reduced their tolls to stated amounts.
 There was a decision to alter the course of the railway, and this involved an additional £11,000 capital.

 The junction was to be at Bedlay (near modern Muirhead), and would have followed a more northerly route than that actually built.
 However the promoters decided it would be advantageous to shorten the extent of usage of the rival M&KR line, and to make the gradients more favourable to loaded traffic.
-Accordingly, a new Act was sought, and obtained on 14 June 1827, authorising the junction to be at Gartsherrie, and the Glasgow terminal to be at the "cut of junction" where the Monkland Canal and the Forth and Clyde Canal met.
+Accordingly, a new act of Parliament, the Garnkirk and Glasgow Railway Act 1827 (7 & 8 Geo.
+4. c. lxxxviii), was sought, and obtained on 14 June 1827, authorising the junction to be at Gartsherrie, and the Glasgow terminal to be at the "cut of junction" where the Monkland Canal and the Forth and Clyde Canal met.
 The amendment act also authorised increased capital of £9,350.
 Accordingly, the route was from the junction with the M&KR at Gartsherrie, near the Gargill Colliery, running via Gartcloss, Gartcosh, Garnkirk, Robroyston, Milton, Broomfield, Germiston, Rosebank and Pinkston to terminate at the Glasgow depot at Townhead.
 The Townhead depot was at the point where Keppochhill Road crossed the Forth and Clyde Canal.
 The M8 motorway and Springburn Road junction system has obliterated the site, but it was approximately at the present-day western end of Charles Street.